A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Lessons Learned and Future Research Directions

-\begin{itemize} \item What are the new standards needed to ensure the safe application of XAI in ORAN and the core network? \item How to implement standards that are required to ensure the security of XAI itself in the B5G era? \item What are the modifications needed in applying XAI in ZSM and E2E slicing? \end{itemize}
+\begin{itemize} \item How are the new standards needed to be prepared for the safe application of XAI in ORAN and the core network? \item How to implement standards that are required to ensure the security of XAI in the 5G and beyond era? \item How to modify the standards of ZSM and E2E slicing security to add the layer of accountability through XAI? \end{itemize}

+The current need for standards for XAI methods is astonishingly low.
+Research on the security of XAI in enablers such as core and ORAN has been opening a significant research gap for standards and protocols lately.
+ETSI architecture is currently not accommodating XAI in the ZSM and E2E slicing but has emphasized the importance of XAI.
+This gives a significant research challenge for further explorations.